 Milk is an essential part of the diet and other dairy products like yogurt, cheese, butter, buttermilk provide us various vitamins and nutrients.
 But dairy products can also make the PCOS worse.
 As we know the dairy products are very much beneficial for male hormone testosterone.
 Milk can raise the level of testosterone in the body which is good for males but bad for females suffering from PCOS.
 An increase in the male hormone in PCOS disrupts the menstrual cycle.

 Soy products are a rich source of proteins.
 It is a better alternative for milk.
 But it should be avoided in PCOS as it can delay the ovulation.
 So women suffering from PCOS should not take the soy products.

 - Unhealthy fats:

-Though caffeine works as a brain stimulant but it has bad effect in PCOS.
+Though caffeine works as a brain stimulant but it has a bad effect on PCOS.
 Excess intake of caffeine affects the fertility in females.
 Caffeine may enhance the level of estradiol in the body, which is not good for PCOS.

-For all the PCOS patients, it is important to follow good dietary habbits.
-The above mentioned FOODS TO SKIP WHEN YOU HAVE PCOS.
+For all the PCOS patients, it is important to follow good dietary habits.
+The above-mentioned FOODS TO SKIP WHEN YOU HAVE PCOS.

 Supplements can be taken to help you in the management of PCOS.
 Furocyst® is a clinically evaluated and patented dietary supplement for the management of PCOS.
 It’s a plant-based product and has no known side effects.